 The way to find out if it's on is not to blow into it or (even worse) bash it: just start talking into it.
 You'll hear your voice from the speakers, which is certainly something you'll have to get used to.
 Don't say “Is it switched on?” or “One, two, testing, testing” — just start speaking.
 I hold microphones too close, and I'm aware this means I need more treble on the amplifier or mixer, but this guarantees a constant distance.
 Don't shout into it — the purpose of a microphone is to avoid shouting.
 If you're not loud enough, turn the volume up.
 If you've got a radio mike, you can stand in the middle of the hall and hear what it sounds like.

 On the other end of your microphone lead is something to connect it to the band's mixer or amplifier.
 If you're working with a ceilidh band they will probably expect a Canon XLR connector, also known as a “balanced” input, which has three pins in a triangle.
-If you're working with a “dancers'” band they may well expect a jack plug, which doesn't give such a good signal (though I have used one happily for over twenty years).
+If you're working with a “dancers'” band they may well expect a jack plug, which doesn't give such a good signal (though I used one happily for over twenty years).
 Maybe you should invest in two separate leads — the lead does detach from the microphone, you know!
+Reviewing these notes in 2017 I think most dance bands also use XLRs now.

 Using PA takes some getting used to: you can't really believe it's you coming out of the speakers.
 It just needs practice.
 I like having a speaker near me so that I can hear myself, particularly if the band are using foldback, otherwise I find myself shouting.